☆ Marin CO$T’s Mimi Willard: Prop 5 to unleash a “tax tsunami” for local and regional bonds

 “Approaching us is a tax tsunami,” Ms. Willard told the standing-room-only audience at Novato’s Trek Winery.
 “We are expecting a very large number of new taxes on the fall ballot in November and continuing into the subsequent cycles—until people essentially choke on it.”

-She continued: “The central thing that will fuel the tax tsunami is Proposition 5.”
+She went on to say: “The central thing that will fuel the tax tsunami is Proposition 5.”

 While Prop 5 targets so-called affordable housing and infrastructure bonds, Willard pointed out that the term infrastructure itself can often be used as a catch-all.